 At the outset, it might look like there’s no relation between these entities.
-However, if you let your thinking run wildly, then it will form weird associations and come up with a seemingly original idea.
+However, if you let your thinking run wild, then it will form weird associations and come up with a seemingly original idea.
 (Don’t tell anyone, but such combinatorial creativity is the way I do most of my writing!)

 Here’s an example of engaging in such fantasy, forming associations, and ending up with decent ideas.

 I let concepts from songwriting, method acting, psychology, writing, and content marketing mix and match all the time.
 The creative flexing of muscles by cross-pollinating principles from these fields often also leads to intriguing ideas.

 8. Restrict Yourself To Certain Words And Characters (And Write A Short Story…)